m-mcaulay/m-mcaulay/README.md

-👋 Hi there, I’m Moira, a Frontend Engineer building performant, accesible and scalable web apps
+👋 Hi there, I’m Moira, a Frontend Engineer building performant, accessible and scalable web apps

 <!---
 m-mcaulay/m-mcaulay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.